coala/coala/PULL_REQUEST_TEMPLATE.md

 -->

-**For short term contributors:** we understand that getting your commits well defined like we require is a hard task and takes some learning.
+**For short term contributors:** we understand that getting your commits well defined as we require is a hard task and takes some learning.
 If you look to help without wanting to contribute long term there's no need for you to learn this.
 Just drop us a message and we'll take care of brushing up your stuff for merge!